Control and Prevention

 Diagnostic tests

-The tuberculin skin test (TST) became the gold standard for clinical diagnosis and identification of individuals with M. tuberculosis (MTB) infection (passive and active) after the publication of Robert Koch’s work (1891) with guinea pigs and the tubercle bacilli.
-The presence of a “wheal” reaction at the site of inoculation indicates a positive test requiring a repeat clinic visit for confirmation.
+1. Tuberculin Skin Test: The tuberculin skin test (TST) became the gold standard for clinical diagnosis and identification of individuals with M. tuberculosis (MTB) infection (passive and active) after the publication of Robert Koch’s work (1891) with guinea pigs and the tubercle bacilli.
+A “wheal” reaction at the inoculation site indicates a positive test requiring a repeat clinic visit for confirmation.

-When testing individuals vaccinated with bacille Calmette-Guerin (BCG) vaccine or those who cannot return for reading of the TST, blood tests, such as interferon-gamma (IFN-g) release assays (IGRA), are available and recommended by the Food and Drug Administration (FDA).
+2. Interferon-Gamma Release Assays: When testing individuals vaccinated with the bacilli Calmette-Guerin (BCG) vaccine or those who cannot return for a reading of the TST, blood tests, such as interferon-gamma (IFN-g) release assays (IGRA), are available, and recommended by the Food and Drug Administration (FDA).

 • The IFN-g substance is present in the white blood cells of infected individuals and can be detected by IGRA tests, such as the QuantiFERON®-TB Gold Plus test and the T-SPOT® TB test.

-• Disadvantages of the blood test method are the required laboratory processing within 8 to 32 hours of exposure (depending on method) and the failure of success in children less than five years or in immune-compromised persons.
+• Disadvantages of the blood test method are the required laboratory processing within 8 to 32 hours of exposure (depending on the method) and the failure to succeed in children less than five years old or immune-compromised persons.

 • The test is preferred for anyone who received BCG or cancer therapy.
 BCG vaccine is usually given to children to prevent TB meningitis in developing countries where transmission of TB is high.
 (BCG is not recommended in the United States for pulmonary TB because of its questionable effectiveness and interference with the TST, which is used routinely.)

-To date, many studies have reported evidence of an association between host genes and genetic polymorphisms, and TB susceptibility.
+To date, many studies have reported evidence of an association between host genes, genetic polymorphisms, and TB susceptibility.
 Genes and mechanisms of resistance number many.
 The mechanisms, though not completely understood (and beyond the scope of this course), include decreased drug uptake, drug inactivation by constitutive beta-lactamases, increased efflux (e.g., fluoroquinolone resistance), alteration of the target site (inhibits RNA synthesis in RMP and mycolic acid biosynthesis, e.g. in INH), and reduced pro-drug-activating enzymes (pyrazinamide (PZA) resistance).
-This genetic component of resistance is useful in understanding and developing new genotyping procedures for testing resistance.
+This genetic component of resistance helps understand and develop new genotyping procedures for testing resistance.

 Genotyping